MEMBER LOGIN CONTACT US

 BQ1 (Foundations) asks, What is knowledge, and why does it require scrutiny?
 It invites students to think about the nature of knowledge, how we acquire it, definitions of truth, and other key concepts related to the way in which we try to approach the world objectively.

-BQ2 (Spin) asks, How does our knowledge influence the way we construct our values?
+BQ2 (Values) asks, How does our knowledge influence the way we construct our values?
 It invites students to consider the relationship between ethics and understanding, by thinking about how our values shape – and are shaped by – the knowledge we possess about the world.

 BQ3 (Spin) asks, How is our understanding impacted by the way knowledge is communicated?
 It invites students to think about the way our knowledge of the world is impacted by the way ideas are consciously and unconsciously ‘spun’.